 Payroll Compliance Legislation.

 Course manual provided for on-going reference.
 There is a final exam upon completion of the course.
-This course applies towards the CPA’s Payroll Compliance Practitioner (PCP) certification.
-Successful completion of Payroll Fundamentals 1 is dependent on passing the CPA final exam (65%) for this course, and obtaining an overall course mark of 65%.
+This course applies towards the National Payroll Institute’s (formerly The Canadian Payroll Association) Payroll Compliance Practitioner (PCP) certification.
+Successful completion of Payroll Fundamentals 1 is dependent on passing the PCP final exam (65%) for this course, and obtaining an overall course mark of 65%.

 Lesson 1: New Employee Information